Mind Performance Center

 If you continue to struggle with depression despite antidepressant therapy, transcranial magnetic stimulation may be the treatment you need to lift your depression and get on the road to recovery.
 J. Douglas Brown, DC, DACNB, provides in-office BrainsWay® deep transcranial magnetic stimulation at Mind Performance Center, offering patients a noninvasive, safe, and effective treatment for depression.
-If you have questions about transcranial magnetic stimulation, call the office in Foley, Alabama, or schedule an appointment online.
+If you have questions about transcranial magnetic stimulation, call the office in Foley, Alabama, to schedule an appointment.

 Deep transcranial magnetic stimulation (dTMS) is a noninvasive procedure that uses a magnetic field to stimulate specific areas of the brain.
 The magnetic pulses stimulate electrical charges in the brain that boost nerve activity.
 When delivered repetitively to underactive brain regions, dTMS alleviates the symptoms of depression.